radlakha/flashware/doc/project-canary-context/roadmap.md

 ---

-## ✅ Iteration 1 — “MVP: Learn by Deck”
+## Iteration 1 — “MVP: Learn by Deck” [CURRENT ITERATION]

 **Goal:** Create a BoK → Add Deck → Play Deck

 ### 📌 Epic: BoK Management
-- **Story 1.1:** As a User, I can create a new BoK with title, optional description, and source URL.
+- ✅ **Story 1.1:** As a User, I can create a new BoK with title, optional description, and source URL.
-- **Story 1.1.a:** As a User, I see a styled, accessible form with loading state & feedback (ShadCN).
+- ✅ **Story 1.1.a:** As a User, I see a styled, accessible form with loading state & feedback (ShadCN).
 - **Story 1.2:** As a User, I can see a list of my BoKs.
 - **Story 1.2.a:** As a User, the list is styled for clarity.